DishenMakwana/TodoApp/README.md

   * view how to fork on this webiste https://guides.github.com/activities/forking/

-* run the server on local machine and paste the url into your prefered browser if don't know django see below
+* run the server on local machine and paste the url into your preferred browser if don't know django see below

 ## Django